JoshuaLezcanoRepo/bioEarth/README.md

 ![This is an image](https://cdn.discordapp.com/attachments/546712576189399052/925149487763165254/delete.png)

 7. Crear Categoria
-   - Nombre de Categoria
+   - Nombre de Categoría

 ![This is an image](https://cdn.discordapp.com/attachments/546712576189399052/925149704692596816/cat.png)

-8. Filtrado por Categoria
+8. Filtrado por Categoría

 ![This is an image](https://cdn.discordapp.com/attachments/546712576189399052/925150102933344286/cat2.png)